ResentFeeds/OCN-XML-Plugin/README.md

 Commands
 ========
--`/xml ini` - start the xml creation process
+-`/xml init` - start the xml creation process
 -`/xml stop` - stops the xml creation process
 -`/xml generate` - generates the xml file into your plugins folder (soon will upload to pastebin)
 - `/xml name set <name>` - sets the name of the map